perak/kitchen-site/files/getting_started.md

 ```

 - `mode` - `insert`, `update` or `read_only`
-- `query` - query used in `update` and `read_only` mode forms to filter a particular document from the collection to be modified/displayed
+- `query_name` - query from `application.queries` array used in `update` and `read_only` mode forms to filter a particular document from the collection to be modified/displayed
 - `submit_route` - route name of an existing page to be opened when the user hits the "submit" button
 - `cancel_route` - route name of an existing page to be opened when the user hits the "cancel" button